adrielpreto/Python/README.md

 # Python
-Lab Python just to study Python :-)
+Lab to study Python :-)